niladridutt/monetGPT/README.md

 # Step 5: Combine datasets for training
 python dataset/combine_jsons.py       # Combine JSON datasets and export for training

+# [important] ensure you place the combined json file exported as "monetgpt.json" under llm/data
 ```

 ### 4. Train the Model